matsim-vsp/matsim-python-tools/README.md

 MATSim is an open-source, multi-agent transportation simulation framework.
 Find out more about MATSim at <https://matsim.org>

-## Using this library
+## About this library

-We are just at the very early stages of building this library.
+We are at the very early stages of building this library.
 The API will change, things will break, and there are certainly bugs.
 You probably shouldn't use this for anything.

+- Our primary goal is to make MATSim play nice with **pandas** and **geopandas**, for data analysis workflows.
 - We have only tested this using Anaconda Python.
 Only Python 3.x is supported.
-- Our primary goal is to make MATSim play nice with **pandas** and **geopandas**, for data analysis workflows.
-- Currently only MATSIm network, event, and plans files are supported.
+- Currently MATSIm network, event, and plans files are supported.
 Hopefully more will be coming soon.
 - For Geopandas network support, you also need to install `geopandas` and `shapely`.

 ## Quickstart